 Because the settings change, the questions change.
 And because the questions change, our theology changes.
 This is why we might say that all theology is “contextual theology”—that is, it is from a context.
 For some evangelicals, this might sound troubling.
 How can we know anything for certain?
 Does this mean truth changes through time and cultures?
 The answer is no—we can trust in a God who stays the same while humbly realizing that the theological answers we come up with today might be helpful for us, yet possibly don’t answer the questions for all time.

 Orthodox theology (within the main consensus of scripture and the church through time) is always equally true, but it may not always be equally relevant.

-I assume that my vantage as a digital native means that there are certain questions and approaches that I (and others) have to thinking about God that will be different than those who have come before me.
+In the context of my research, I assume that my vantage as a digital native means that there are certain questions and approaches that I (and others) have to thinking about God that will be different than those who have come before me.
 What are they and what difference does that make?
 That’s what I’m trying to figure out.

 The longer/brainier answer

 To speak of contextual theology today calls to mind one of two possible approaches to theology and culture, distinguishable by both their roots and their intention.
 Though they share the same label, they’re not often found in the same academic walls (if we can forgive some painting in rather broad strokes).

 Evangelical academics are likely to locate the discussion in the missiology department, where examination of culture has an evangelistic impetus.
 With roots in the successes and failures in the nineteenth-century Western missionary societies, these approaches are primarily praxilogical, discussing custom and ritual and global cultures.
 Anthropology and sociology are engaged for their descriptive powers, and missionary-theologians like Paul Hiebert and John and Anna Travis are referenced in an effort to understand the incarnation and communication of the gospel, especially in non-western environment.